Today's Best Tech Deals

 The Uni-Q driver is powered by amplifiers providing 70 watts for the midrange/woofer and 30W for the tweeter.
 KEF specifies a frequency range (-6 dB) up to 47kHz; the low end of that range depends on the Bass Extension setting in the KEF Control app: 49-, 52-, or 55Hz.
 By contrast, the frequency response (±3 dB) is specified up to 28kHz and down to 54-, 59-, or 69Hz, depending on the Bass Extension setting.
 The low end is enhanced by a port on the back of the speaker as well as KEF's Music Integrity Engine digital signal processing.
 The maximum output is spec'd at 102dB SPL.

 As a wireless speaker, the LSX accepts audio via Bluetooth 4.2 (with support for the aptX codec), and it will remember up to eight Bluetooth devices.
 It will also support Apple AirPlay 2 in a soon-to-be-released firmware update.
+Update, June 3, 2019: KEF announced today that it is rolling out a firmware update to enable AirPlay 2 on its LSX speakers.
 In addition, it can stream music from online providers Tidal and Spotify as well as local NAS drives or computers via DLNA over your home's Wi-Fi network (2.4- or 5GHz, 802.11a/b/g/n).